Zuplo

 This difference matters in practice.
 If you want data to be automatically available to the model, use a Tool.
 If you want the application or user to control what context gets loaded, use a Resource.

-What Makes a Resource
+What Makes an MCP Resource

 Resources are identified by URIs following the format protocol://host/path, such as: